 If nothing helps, try a different receiver as well.
 While it’s rare, it’s not impossible for receivers to get damaged.
 If the device isn’t receiving enough power, it won’t be able to reliably pick up the wireless connection.

-5. Reboot the connection
+5. Reboot Bluetooth Connection

-7. Make sure your mouse is compatible
+8. Make sure your mouse is compatible

 If you’ve tried all these options and none of them have helped, you should make sure the manufacturer says your mouse is compatible with macOS.
 All mice are compatible with macOS, but not all software runs on macOS.
-If the manufacturer’s configuration software doesn’t run on macOS, the Mac will detect the mouse as a pointing device, and extra buttons might not work properly.
+If the manufacturer’s configuration software doesn’t run on macOS, the Mac will detect the mouse as a pointing device, and extra buttons may not work properly.
 If that’s the case, third-party mouse management applications like SteerMouse can assign extra buttons to keystrokes and take the place of software that’s not Mac-compatible.